georust/rinex/rinex-cli/README.md

 is opened in the default web browser.
 This is turned off if the quiet (`-q`) is active.

-The HTML content is self sufficient, all Javascript and other dependencies are integrated .
+The HTML content is self-sufficient, all Javascript and other dependencies are integrated .
 This results in a large file whose rendering is quick.
 To change that behavior, the `--tiny-html` option is there.